Fantasy is one of the biggest genres out there, with a huge variety of sub genres and sub-sub genres.

 Test Your Fantasy Novel for Viability

 Hopefully, the creative juices are flowing now.
 But before you start writing your book, it's a good idea to see if there's a market for the type of fantasy you're looking to write.
-Since romance is such a competitive genre, a little research goes a long way.
+Since Fantasy is such a competitive genre, a little research goes a long way.
 And the easiest way to get this research done is with Publisher Rocket.

 You can think of the information you get from Publisher Rocket as the foundation for your fantasy writing career.
 You get insights directly from Amazon on: